top of page

 • First and foremost, as anyone who has worked with registry data knows, clinical trial registries are a complete mess.
 They should not be, and it is the responsibility of universities and hospitals to establish effective oversight and ensure that all data on trials in registries is complete, accurate and - crucially - kept up to date.

 • Third, meta-researchers should always check back with institutions to verify their findings.
 I have increasingly started to do this in my own academic research.
 Searching for hundreds or thousands of trial results requires immense effort.
-The workload involved in contacting a few dozen institutions, managing their responses and cleaning up the data is not trivial, but far less than is required for the original searches.
+The workload involved in contacting a few dozen institutions, managing their responses and cleaning up the data is not trivial, but far less than the effort required for the original searches.

 Stop doing metascience in a bunker